wp-hotelier/wp-hotelier/readme.txt

 4. Easy WP Hotelier - Admin calendar.

 == Changelog ==

+= 1.4.0 - 2018-02-21 =
+* Added - Show (and save) a dropdown where a guest can select the number of adults/children.
+* Added - Refunds via PayPal and Stripe are now detected automatically (cancelling the reservation).
+* Added - New refunded status for reservations.
+* Added - View up to 4 weeks in admin calendar.
+* Localization - POT file updated.

 = 1.3.0 - 2018-02-09 =
 * Added - Seasonal prices can now be repeated every year.